Brendan Lynch (Kerry Gaelic footballer): Senior

 Lynch joined the Kerry senior during the 1967–68 National Football League playing in final game against Mayo.

 He later joined the senior making his Munster championship debut against Tipperary scoring two points in a 0-17 to 2-07 win.
-This setup a Munster final in Killarney.
+This set up a Munster final in Killarney.
 Despite being his first senior final the big day didn't get to him as he hit four points in a 1-21 to 3-08 win.
 His free scoring continued with another four points in a 2-13 to 2-11 All-Ireland semi-final win over Longford.
 This set up an All-Ireland final with Down.
 Despite 1-02 from Lynch The Kingdom fell short on a 2-12 to 1-13 scoreline.

 He played in all of Kerry's 1968–69 National Football League including the final win, where he scored 1-03, after a replay against New York.

 Come championship he scored three points in a 1-18 to 2-07 win over Waterford.
 In the Munster final Kerry powered to another title on a 0-16 to 1-04 scoreline, with two points from Lynch.
 After two big wins in Munster the All-Ireland semi-final with Mayo was much closer.
 Lunch helped himself to two point in a 0-14 to 1-10 win.
 Lynch lined out in his second All-Ireland final in a row where they faced Offaly.
 It was another close game and a point from Lynch helped his side to a 0-10 to 0-07 win and an All-Ireland medal of Lynch.